rlatjdgns123/JAP_KOR_Montly_Rent/README.md

-# Open 'Crawling' file first or Download Excel files
+# Open 'Crawling' file first or Download all Excel files above
 # Then open 'Analysis' file